microsoft/AIforEarthDataSets/data/nasadem.md

 Images are stored in [NetCDF](https://en.wikipedia.org/wiki/NetCDF) format.

-A complete Python example of accessing and plotting NASADEM data is available in the notebook provided under &ldquo;<a href="https://azure.microsoft.com/en-us/services/open-datasets/catalog/nasadem?tab=data-access">data access</a>&rdquo;.
+A complete Python example of accessing and plotting NASADEM data is available is available in the accompanying [sample notebook](nasadem.ipynb)

 We also provide a read-only SAS (shared access signature) token to allow access to NASADEM data via, e.g., BlobFuse, which allows you to mount blob containers as drives: